josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️_Cybernetics/🌀_absorption_and_selective_sacrifice.md

 ## 🔬 Diagnostic Questions

-When a conspicuous accountability event occurs, useful questions include:

-* What was the original harm being addressed?
+- What was the original harm?
-* What actors and structures were initially implicated?
-* What was the original accountability set?
+- What was the original accountability set?
-* Which component became most publicly salient?
-* What changed its salience?
+- What changed the salience of particular actors?
-* Which forms of criticism became newly legitimate?
+- What criticism became newly legitimate?
-* Which adjacent criticisms did not?
+- What remained difficult to say?
-* Was the sanctioned actor genuinely responsible?
+- Was the criticised actor genuinely responsible?
-* What responsibility remained elsewhere?
+- What responsibility remained elsewhere?
-* Did sanctioning the actor change underlying incentives?
+- Did incentives change?
+- Did contracts change?
+- Did dependencies change?
-* Did dependencies, contracts, ownership or governance structures change?
+- Did governance change?
-* Could substantially the same outcome be reproduced through another actor?
+- Could a substitute actor reproduce substantially the same outcome?
-* Has removing the target become synonymous with solving the problem?
+- Did removing one actor become synonymous with solving the problem?
-* Who benefits from defining the accountability boundary here?
+- Who benefits from drawing the accountability boundary here?
-* Is this an intermediate correction or the termination of scrutiny?

-The final question is the simplest:
+- What would deeper corrective transmission have required?

+And:

 > **Could the system reproduce substantially the same harm tomorrow using different people or organisations?**

-If the answer is yes, the correction probably has not reached the deepest relevant layer.
+If yes, the correction probably has not reached the deepest relevant layer.

 ---

-## 🧭 Correction Versus Performance of Correction
+## 🧭 Correction Versus Performance Of Correction

-The distinction can be compressed:

 ```mermaid
 flowchart TD